 Keep a running order sheet.
 A notebook or a simple spreadsheet with columns for customer name, product ordered, quantity, payment status, and pickup time prevents the chaos of scrolling through 30 DM threads trying to remember who ordered what.

 When to graduate to a real ordering system: If you are managing more than 15 orders per week through Facebook DMs, you are spending more time on logistics than on making products.
-That is the sign that you need a structured storefront like a Homegrown storefront where customers can browse, order, and pay in one place — no DM threads required.
+You are copying order details into a spreadsheet, sending individual Venmo requests, confirming payments one by one, and DM-ing pickup details to each customer separately.
+That workflow breaks at 15 orders — and it completely falls apart at 30.

 The same cottage food laws that apply at a farmers market apply to Facebook Group sales.
 The sales channel does not change the legal requirements — your state's cottage food law governs what you can make, how you label it, where you can sell it, and how much revenue you can earn.